Blog

 Marketing’s brand awareness efforts make it very likely that inbound leads are familiar with your offering.
 When salespeople reach out, they need to not focus on introducing your solution—they need to introduce themselves and personalize the message to show they understand what the lead needs to move forward.

-Marketing motions inform your personalization efforts in terms of your content strategy and outreach messaging.
+Marketing motions inform your B2B buyer personalization efforts in terms of your content strategy and outreach messaging.
 Marketing should create outreach templates that match the buyer persona and outline a specific problem, while offering room for the sales team to personalize the messaging.
 Providing customizable messaging templates allows sales teams to create a positive experience while ensuring relevant content and messaging continues to recognize the lead’s engagement actions and funnel stage.

 Keep in mind that customization still requires guidelines.
 Build consistent terminology between sales and marketing by developing guidelines for one consistent company voice.
 Developing consistent terminology helps align your marketing content with sales outreach so that leads are not jolted by any messaging that seems too far “off the cusp.”
-To that end, keep buyer personas in mind to ensure that the right message truly targets and reaches the right person at the right time.
+To that end, keep B2B buyer personas in mind to ensure that the right message truly targets and reaches the right person at the right time.

 Step 8: Gather Feedback Proactively